Working together to safeguard children – a young person’s guide!

 Designated member of staff

-Our designated members of staff are fully trained and receive updated training every 2 years.
+Our Designated Safeguarding Leaders are fully trained and receive updated training every 2 years.

-The designated person ensures all confidential records are kept securely.
-It is the responsibility of the designated member of staff to have discussions with Social Care when concerns arise regarding the safety of a student in this college.
+The Designated Safeguarding Leader ensures all confidential records are kept securely.
+It is the responsibility of the Designated Safeguarding Leader to have discussions with Social Care when concerns arise regarding the safety of a student in this college.
 All such students are closely monitored, including attendance, and where extra concerns arise these are always passed on to the appropriate agencies.
-The Designated Person ensures that all staff are trained with regard to Safeguarding and Child Protection.
+The Designated Safeguarding Leader ensures that all staff are trained with regard to Safeguarding and Child Protection.

-Our college has a designated safeguarding governor, Mrs Theresa Frost, who will act as the link person between the governing body and the designated leads.
-The governor will review safeguarding procedures/practices including access to training through termly meetings with the safeguarding officer.
-The governors will ensure that sufficient time is given to carry out the duties including accessing training.
-Where safeguarding concerns arise regarding a member of staff, the governor will liaise with the Chair of Governors.
+Our school has a Designated Interim Executive Board (IEB) Member for safeguarding, Mrs Jennie Walker, who will act as the link person between the IEB and the Designated Safeguarding Leaders.
+The Designated Interim Executive Board (IEB) Member for safeguarding will review safeguarding procedures/practices including access to training through termly meetings with Designated Safeguarding Leaders.
+The IEB will ensure that sufficient time is given to carry out the duties including accessing training.
+Where safeguarding concerns arise regarding a member of staff, the Designated Interim Executive Board (IEB) Member for safeguarding will liaise with the Chair of the IEB.

 Children with Statements of Special Educational Needs